 Unique “non-contact zone on copper insert” arrangement is expected to deliver significant cost-savings to aluminium producer

-United Arab Emirates: Over the past 28 years or so, Emirates Global Aluminium (“EGA”) has made substantial investments in developing technologies that ensure continuous improvements in its operations.
+United Arab Emirates, 02 March 2016: Over the past 28 years or so, Emirates Global Aluminium (“EGA”) has made substantial investments in developing technologies that ensure continuous improvements in its operations.
 Indeed, using the best available technologies is integral to EGA’s drive to ensure long-term competitiveness in an industry that is sensitive to product quality, costs and environmental performance.

 Excelling in its operations through continuous improvement and innovation, EGA has been working with UAE innovation support programme “Takamul” since 2014 to patent a number of proprietary technologies.
 Following evaluation by Takamul’s Patent Review Committee, approval for financial support was granted to EGA in December 2015 for the development of a unique “non-contact zone” that will be used in the aluminium production process.